ee-jackson/academic-kickstart/content/about/index.md

 My previous research has seen me experimentally evolving phytoplankton in mesocosms, culturing bacteria from amphibian microbiomes and sequencing DNA from meltwater ponds in Antarctica.

+I care about open and reproducible research practices.
+I serve on the media committee for the [Society for Open, Reliable, and Transparent Ecology and Evolutionary biology (SORTEE)](https://www.sortee.org) and am an [Open Research Champion](https://research.reading.ac.uk/open-research-champions/) at my University.

 <br>
 <div class = "row">
 <div class = "col-md-6">